-Working with policies
+Working with policy enforcement

 Enforce a policy on one or more computer groups for which you have management rights that you have defined in the Administration section of Tanium Console.
 See Tanium Platform User Guide: Managing Computer Groups for more information about creating and managing computer groups.
 Manual computer groups are not supported by Protect.